Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 Can I Use Trail Running Shoes for Both Running and Hiking?

 Yes, you absolutely can.
-Many trail running shoes work well for hiking, however you must have the right model based on your preferences and needs while hiking.
+Many trail running shoes work well for hiking; however, you must choose the right model based on your preferences and needs.

 Do I Need Waterproof Trail Running Shoes for Hiking?

-Generally, no. Breathable, non-waterproof mesh performs better for three-season hiking because it dries faster and reduces blister risk from trapped moisture.
-Waterproof shoes only make sense for creek crossings and colder weather hiking.
+Generally, no. Breathable, non-waterproof mesh performs better for three-season hiking because it dries faster and reduces the risk of blisters from trapped moisture.
+Waterproof shoes only make sense for creek crossings and colder-weather hiking.

 Tyler